tooxie/shiva-server/README.rst

 * length: The length in seconds of the track.
 * number: The `ordinal number <https://en.wikipedia.org/wiki/Ordinal_number>`__
   of this track with respect to this album.
-* path: The path of the file in the server's filesystem.
-(Is this actually useful for anything?)
 * slug: A `slug <https://en.wikipedia.org/wiki/Slug_(web_publishing)#Slug>`__
   of the track's title.
 * title: The title of the track.